 The FCCERS is used to assess and assign tier ratings to family childcare.
-It focuses on the classroom's physical environment, including resources and health and safety practices. (https://ers.fpg.unc.edu)
+It focuses on the classroom's physical environment, including resources and health and safety practices.
+(Environment Rating Scales.)

 FES - Family Engagement Specialist

 A Family Engagement Specialist, who helps directors and teachers to increase parent interaction, and provides resources for family outreach.